-The EPOCH counter is designed with 28 bits increasing the total measurement range up to \sim 45,8 min.
+The EPOCH counter is designed with 28 bits increasing the total measurement range up to ~45.8 min.
 For each channel an individual EPOCH counter is implemented and they are incremented, when the coarse counter wraps around.
 The value of the EPOCH counter is kept in a register before it is written in the channel memory.
 It is written once per event per channel and only updated, if a time measurement takes place after the last increment of the EPOCH counter.
-In order to be on the safe side and not overflow the EPOCH counter, the readout trigger frequency can be set minimum to 24 Hz.